Lilian-DT/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Divide and rule
 10-love_exponent_breath
-Love is anterior to life, posterior to death, initial of creation, and the exponent of breath
+Love is anterior to life, posterior to death, initial of creation, and the exponent of breath 11-binary_to_decimal
+There are 10 types of people in the world -- Those who understand binary, and those who don't